free shipping on orders over $50

 When you're picking between the two, think about what you need, how much money you want to spend, and what kind of setup you already have.

-Knowing these differences will help you choose the right security system for you.
+Knowing these differences will help you choose the right security system for your peace of mind.

 Key Takeaways